 Nepal Telecom applied for 1800 MHz only while Ncell applied for all three bands.

 There are only 3 MHz of residual frequency in the 900 MHz band.
 So, Ncell could get all of that 3 MHz in 900 MHz spectrum band which they could use for either 2G or 3G technology.
 900 MHz is best suited for mobile service coverage in rural areas.

 Find the base price of the spectrum band here.

 900 MHz: Rs 480,00,000 per 1 MHz

 1800 MHz: Rs 360,00,000 per 1 MHz

 For 1800 MHz, 16 MHz frequency is left over, all of which will be awarded through auction as two operators applied.
 Telcos prefer 1800 MHz for GSM and 4G LTE technology.

-For 2100 MHz, there is 40 MHz of residual frequency.
-NTA can assign a maxmium of 15 MHz in this band which is used for 3G technology.
-So, Ncell will get 2X5 MHz more in 2100 MHz spectrum.
+For 2100 MHz, there are 40 MHz of residual frequency.
+NTA can assign a maximum of 15 MHz in this band which is used for 3G technology.
+So, Ncell will get 2X5 MHz more in the 2100 MHz spectrum.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.